WhiteLicorice/Fake/README.md

 ## Contributing
 If you wish to contribute to the project, please open a pull request.
 The project runs on Python 3.11.

+## TODO

+This branch is for formatting the paper in compliance with IEEE-754 publishing standards.

 ## Resources
 ```
 @inproceedings{cruz2020localization,